boxyhq/website/docs/jackson/sso-flow/index.md

 Jackson also supports the [OIDC flow](https://openid.net/specs/openid-connect-core-1_0.html).
 By including `openid` in the `scope` param, an additional `id_token` is returned from the token endpoint which contains the user claims: `id, email, firstName, and lastName`.
 To enable the flow on Jackson, be sure to configure the keys and algorithm in [OpenID configuration](../deploy/env-variables.md#openid-configuration).
 If the authentication request contained `nonce` then it is passed unmodified to the ID Token, which the client can use to validate and mitigate replay attacks.
 :::

 Jackson has been designed to abstract the underlying IdP login flow as a pure OAuth 2.0 flow.
 This means it's compatible with any standard OAuth 2.0 library out there, both client-side and server-side.
-It is important to remember that SAML is configured per customer unlike OAuth 2.0 where you can have a single OAuth app supporting logins for all customers.
+It is important to remember that SSO Connection is configured per customer unlike OAuth 2.0 where you can have a single OAuth app supporting logins for all customers.

 Jackson also supports the PKCE authorization flow (<https://oauth.net/2/pkce/>), so you can protect your SPAs.